-Vinyl (PVC) flooring or thermoplastic tiles contain potentially contain asbestos as well as the adhesives and screeds used below the floor coverings can also contain asbestos.
+Vinyl (PVC) flooring or thermoplastic tiles potentially contain Asbestos, so can the adhesives and screeds used below the floor coverings.
 Typically they have 2 – 5% chrysotile (white) asbestos content.
 Because these materials are very hard wearing they were used in many areas of high occupancy such as stairwells and entrance halls as well as main rooms especially in schools, hospitals and many factories.

 Where are Asbestos Floor Tiles commonly found?